aws-samples/cdk-deploy-glue-jobs-with-shared-utils/README.md

 # Deploy Multiple Glue Jobs Using Shared Code with CDK

-Demonstrate how to automate the deployment of multiple glue jobs that utilize shared code together with CDK.
+This example code demonstrate how to automate the deployment of multiple glue jobs that utilize shared code together with CDK.

 ## Motivation

-When writing multiple AWS Glue jobs, it is necessary to create a script file for each Glue Job.
-This means that the naive approach where developers created independent scripts will quickly lead to violations of DRY principles.
-However, to use shared code between AWS Glue Jobs, it is a tricky process that requires the user to create a deployment package (either a Zip file, Wheel, or Egg) and upload it to S3.
+When writing multiple AWS Glue jobs, it is necessary to create a script file for each Glue job.
+The the naive approach where developers create independent scripts will quickly lead to violations of DRY principles.
+Using shared code between AWS Glue Jobs requires the user to create a deployment package (either a Zip file, Wheel, or Egg) and upload it to S3.
 Updating this deployment package then requires it to be rebuilt and uploaded again.
+This means that sharing code requires a mechanism to build and upload an artifact, instead of just uploading the source script.
+Then Glue jobs need to be configured to use the uploaded artifact in addition to the source script.

 Automating this process will allow developers to write code faster without thinking about how their code is packaged and deployed.
 It also needs to be automated in order to be built and deployed by CICD tools such as Jenkins.

-Building this solution with the CDK allows users to also use CloudFormation to automate the deployment and manage access control for all their related resources.
-For example, this might include a Glue Database, S3 Buckets, or DynamoDB tables.
+Building this solution with the CDK allows users to use CloudFormation to automate the deployment and manage access control for all their related resources.
+For example, this might include a Glue database, S3 buckets, or DynamoDB tables.

 ## Solution